AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 20.4.
 Demotion shall not be used as a disciplinary tool and may occur only as a result of the employee’s failure to perform the duties of their position in a satisfactory manner and/or in the event of a voluntary demotion to a lower classification.

 20.5.
 Disciplinary material may remain in the employee’s personnel file and may be considered in progressive discipline for two (2) years from the effective date of the most recent discipline, after which, it shall be removed upon the employee’s written request to the Department Director.
-PROVIDED, however, that discipline for violation of the City Policy 3 or 25 covering Harassment, Discrimination and Workplace Violence, suspensions of five (5) or more days, and “Last Chance Agreements” may be maintained indefinitely unless limited by the terms of the specific disciplinary document.
+However, that discipline for violation of the City Policy 3 or 25 covering Harassment, Discrimination and Workplace Violence, suspensions of five (5) or more days, and “Last Chance Agreements” may be maintained indefinitely unless limited by the terms of the specific disciplinary document.

 21. PROMOTION/PROBATION/IN-TRAINING